 BulletAnalyzr compares each land on Bullet 1 with each land on Bullet 2 to measure their similarity (Figure 11).
 The resulting land-to-land score matrix displays the similarity scores for every possible land pair.
 Each unique alignment of lands between the two bullets is referred to as a phase.
 For bullets with six lands, there are six possible phases (Figure 12).
 The selection of these phases is called phase-selection grouping.
-In the land-to-land matrix, the cells corresponding to highest average similarity score are outlined with dark boxes and refered to as the in-phase.
+In the land-to-land matrix, the cells corresponding to the phase with the highest average similarity score are outlined with dark boxes and referred to as the in-phase.
 The other possible phase alignments are called off-phases.